Yoga is for everyone.

 Prana is the connecting link between our body and mind.
 So using the breath as a tool, one can influence the mind.
 The mind can reach a state of calmness due to regulated breath flow.

-A person’s health is based on his or her lung health.
-Pranayama practices improve the lung capacity, thereby providing a good amount of oxygenated blood to the entire system
+We can base a person’s health on his or her lung health.
+Consequently, Pranayama practices improve the lung capacity, thereby providing a good amount of oxygenated blood to the entire system

-Can Pranayama be practiced immediately after meals ?
+Can we practice Pranayama immediately after meals ?

-No, Pranayama should be practiced with empty stomach or after a minimum gap of 3 hours after a meal.
+No, we should practice it with empty stomach or after a minimum gap of 3 hours after a meal.
 But few techniques can be practiced after meals without breath retention.